RichardLitt/knowledge/words.md

 stenohaline, adj.  able to tolerate only a narrow range of salinity.
-Contrasted to euryhaline epilithic, adj. growing on the surface of rock (could this word be used of human life forms?) infraspecific, adj. infraspecific
+Contrasted to euryhaline epilithic, adj. growing on the surface of rock (could this word be used of human life forms?) infraspecific, adj. infraspecific nudnik, n. a pestering, nagging, or irritating person; a bore. early 20th century: Yiddish, from Russian nudnyĭ ‘tedious’. gomer, n. military slang an inept or stupid colleague, especially a trainee.